 The Legacy Question

 Post Malone is one of the most commercially successful artists of his generation.
-He's bridged hip-hop, rock, pop, and country.
-He's sold 150 million records and broken streaming records that may never be matched.
+He's bridged hip-hop, rock, and pop, and he keeps finding new ways to make huge songs.

 Yet he remains genuinely uncomfortable with his own fame.
 He deflects praise.
 He seems surprised that anyone cares.
-He covers his face with tattoos because he can't bear to see himself without them.
+He covers his face with tattoos because he says he doesn't like how he looks.

 What Can We Learn?